tahsin2627/nextjs-spotify-api-template/README.md

 ### Playing Spotify Music with Web Playback SDK

 This project also integrates the Spotify Web Playback SDK as a `React.ContextProvider` to enable music playback directly within your application and share all its relative states.
 Note that you **must** have a Premium Spotify account to use this functionnality since Spotify only provides it to its Premium members.
-Here's how to implement Spotify Web Playback SDK:
+Here's how to implement the Spotify Web Playback SDK:

 ```typescript
 import { getServerSession } from "next-auth/next";